jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 6. This log message shows what cluster bootstrap has decided to do with the three services.
 It has found three, but so far it has not confirmed whether any of them have joined a cluster yet, hence, it will continue retrying looking them up, and attempting to contact them, until it has found that a cluster has been, or can be started.
 7. This message will appear many times, it's the result of probing one of the contact points to find out if it has formed a cluster.
 8. This message will also appear many times, it's the result of this pod being probed by another pod to find out if it has formed a cluster.
 9. This message may or may not appear, depending on how fast your pods are able to start given the amount of resources.
-It's simply informing you that the pod hasn't located a seed node yet, but it's not going to try and form a cluster since it not the pod with the lowest IP address.
+It's simply informing you that the pod hasn't located a seed node yet, but it's not going to try and form a cluster since it's not the pod with the lowest IP address.
 10. Eventually, this message will change to report that one of the pods has formed a cluster.
 11. The pod has decided to join an existing cluster.
 12. The pod has joined the cluster.